xiyinzhi/search_engine/README.md

 #### 1. How to run it:

-This program can not run in terminal (at least cannot now), because I don't know how to run a Java project in terminal (may be I can implement it next time).

-Please do the following instrcutions:
+##### Please do the following instrcutions:

     Ensure the file "stops.txt" is in the BigSample document.

     Open the project with an IDE.

     Change the FILE_READ_PATH in the 8th line into your own path where stores the BigSample document.

     New 4 documents which names are seperately: singleTermIndex, phraseIndex, positionalIndex, stemIndex

     (to place the list of each doc)

     Then run the project in the IDE.

 #### 2. The output (in the BigSample Document):

     The output includes: 4 csv files, and 4 documents

     4 csv files: 4 lists of index

     4 documents: each document has all temporary files of each index seperated by docId
-# search_engine